schlich/loomio_help/content/user_manual/groups/membership/index.md

 ## Coordinators
 Also known as "Admin" status.
 Group coordinators can add and remove members, grant and remove coordinator permissions and modify group settings.

-You can grant or remove coordinator permission **Group Members** panel, which is on the Group page.
+You can grant or remove coordinator permission **Group Members** panel, which is on the top right-hand side of your Group page.

+Click on the three dots next to the person you want to make a coordinator, and then choose 'Make Coordinator'.
+You will now see that the person's avatar has an orange ring around it.
+Everyone with an orange ring is a coordinator.

 We recommend that you share the coordinator permission with everyone who is trusted to look after the group.